Karthikkc123/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

 1. Wait for the Azure Migrate status to show **Discovery has been successfully initiated**.
 This will take several minutes.
 After the discovery has been successfully initiated, you can check the discovery status against each host/cluster in the table..

 1. Return to the **Azure Migrate** blade in the Azure portal.
 Select **Servers, databases and web apps**, then select **Refresh**.
-Under **Azure Migrate: Windows, Linux and SQL Server** you should see a count of the number of servers discovered so far.
+Under **Azure Migrate: Servers, databases and web apps** you should see a count of the number of servers discovered so far.
 If discovery is still in progress, select **Refresh** periodically until 5 discovered servers are shown.
 This may take several minutes

     ![Screenshot of the Azure Migrate portal blade.
 Under 'Azure Migrate: Server Assessment' the value for 'discovered servers' is '5'.](images/Exercise1/Ex1-05.png "Discovered servers")